-Many movies use a submarine as a setting to confine characters in order to drive a movie, such as Crimson Tide and The Hunt for Red October.
+Many movies use a submarine to confine characters in order to propel the story forward, such as Crimson Tide and The Hunt for Red October.
 But, most of these films never use the actual life aboard a submarine as the story.
-These films use a larger point of view as the story - in Crimson Tide it was about a nuclear attack, and in The Hunt for Red October it was about a defecting skipper.
+Films like Crimson Tide have a story where the drama is onboard the submarine, but the stakes are much larger - in Crimson Tide it was about a nuclear attack and in The Hunt for Red October it was about a defecting skipper.
 Das Boot is a movie that shows us just how grueling life was aboard a U-boat in World War II.

 Wolfgang Petersen made the brilliant Das Boot before he made In the Line of Fire, Outbreak, and Air Force One.
 His last three films are mediocre, all of them falling in the stock action films department.
 I enjoyed them all, but any director could have done them.
 I did not know Petersen’s full potential till I saw his first big hit, Das Boot.